CollectionBuilder/cb-docs/docs/software/ruby_linux.md

 **Note:** the list of available Ruby versions (`rbenv install -l`) is **NOT automatically updated**.
 So you should periodically update ruby-build following the git pull method above (i.e. `cd ~/.rbenv/plugins/ruby-build && git pull`).

+Once rbenv is updated, you can install a new ruby version following the steps above.

+In any existing projects, you will want to delete the "Gemfile.lock" file (since it is based on your old versions).

 {:.alert .alert-yellow}
 *Note:* there is technically an Ubuntu package available so you can use `sudo apt install rbenv ruby-build`.